ghadashehri/Final-Year-Project17-18/README.md

 # 3- Samples
 Which contains all CopperDroid's Analyised data (dataset in this case).
 Each folder represent a malware family, that contains a number of samples.
+# 4- Interim Report
+a directory that contains a copy of interim report